Comparing Travel Credit Cards

 Jaunt on a couple's long weekend

-You and your significant other want to a take a long weekend to do a little skiing in Breckenridge, Colorado, in March using your Chase Ultimate Rewards points from your Chase Sapphire Preferred Card.
-First, you can book through Chase Ultimate Rewards and earn a 1.25 cents boost, or transfer your points to airline partners such as Southwest or United, which fly into Denver.
-This way, you might get points discounts but 60,000 points or miles are typically enough for two round-trip, domestic flights in economy class with United, and remember, there are no blackout dates with Southwest's Rapid Rewards.
+You and your significant other want to take a long weekend to San Diego using your Chase Ultimate Rewards points from your Chase Sapphire Preferred Card.
+First, you can book through Chase Ultimate Rewards and earn a 1.25 cents boost, or transfer your points to airline partners such as American, which flies into San Diego.
+American MileSAAver awards are available for as low as 7,500 miles each way plus any applicable taxes and carrier-imposed fees points or miles, and if you opt for Southwest Airlines, remember, there are no blackout dates with Southwest's Rapid Rewards.

-When it comes to using your credit card rewards for free hotel stays, you could transfer their points to Hyatt's loyalty program, called World of Hyatt, where free night stays are often available for 8,000 to 15,000 points a night, such as Hyatt Place Park City.
-Or splurge and stay at Hyatt Centric Park City for ski in/ski out access at 20,000 points a night.
+When it comes to using your credit card rewards for free hotel stays, you could transfer points to Hyatt's loyalty program, called World of Hyatt, where free night stays are often available for 12,000 points a night at Hyatt Regency Mission Bay Spa and Marina.
+Or splurge and stay 30 miles north at Park Hyatt Aviara Resort, Golf Club and Spa at 20,000 points a night.